Square roots of complexified quaternions: Complex quaternions and isomorphism with 3 0

 \subsection{Complexified Hamilton quaternion}

-The complexified Hamilton quaternion is denoted $\bbH^{\bbC}$.
-Frequently it is referred to as a biquaternion.
+The complexified Hamilton quaternion is denoted by $\bbH^{\bbC}$ and is referred to a biquaternion as well.
 The real Hamilton quaternion $\bbH$ is isomorphic to \cl{0}{2}, correspondingly, the biquaternion $\bbH^{\bbC}$ is isomorphic to complexified CA $\textit{Cl}_2^\bbC$.
 The real, $q$, and complexified, $Q$, Hamilton quaternions are defined similarly, except that coefficients of the biquaternion (complexified Hamilton quaternion) are complex numbers:

 where $q_{li}$ and $\ q_{lr}\in\bbR$ and $I\equiv\sqrt{-1}$ stands for a standard imaginary unit, $I^2=-1$, since $\ii$ is already reserved for quaternionic basis $\{\ii,\jj,\kk\}$.
 It is assumed that the (bi)quaternionic elements $\ii$, $\jj$ and $\kk$ commute with the imaginary unit~$I$.
 Now, one has two kinds of conjugations: complex and quaternionic.
-Under complex conjugate the coefficient, for example, of $q_0=q_{0r}+Iq_{0i}$ transforms to $q_0^*=q_{0r}-Iq_{0i}$.
-The quaternionic conjugation, which will be denoted by a five-pointed star $\star$, changes signs of $\ii$, $\jj$ and $\kk$.
+Under complex conjugation the coefficient, for example, of $q_0=q_{0r}+Iq_{0i}$ transforms to $q_0^*=q_{0r}-Iq_{0i}$.
+The quaternionic conjugation, which will be denoted by a five-pointed star $\star$, changes signs of $\ii$, $\jj$ and $\kk$ only.
 Thus, a complexified quaternion $Q$ in a full form can be written as

 The first expression in $Q$ shows that the complexified quaternion can be written as a sum of two Hamilton quaternions, $ Q=q_r+q_i I$ where $q_r=q_{0r}+q_{1r}\ii+q_{2r}\jj+q_{3r}\kk$ and similarly $q_i=q_{0i}+q_{1i}\ii+q_{2i}\jj+q_{3i}\kk$ are real quaternions (hence the name `biquaternion').
-Contrary to real quaternion, the product of biquaternion and conjugate biquaternion is a complex number:
+Contrary to real quaternion, the product of biquaternion and conjugate biquaternion is a complex number